CAHLR/d3-scatterplot/README.md

 - specify shape feature
 - specify search feature and search for a substring in the feature's values to highlight data points
 - specify transparent feature and values, adjust opacity of matches and nonmatches
-- when using semantic model, display lists of most frequently occurring words and top predicted words for data points selected via lasso or search
+- ~~when using semantic model, display lists of most frequently occurring words and top predicted words for data points selected via lasso or search~~ (semantic model not currently enabled)

 Plot tool expects a tsv file as input which has columns labeled 'x' and 'y' and at least one additional column.
 It also accepts tsv files renamed with .txt extension.
 Using txt files allows for faster loading via gzip.